Vpag Review

 Summary

 Vpag is the most interesting new idea in Brazilian betting payments, which is not the same thing as the safest choice.
 An affiliate group with 18 years of player-acquisition experience built a wallet where cashback, VIP tiers and influencer funnels are the product and Pix is merely the rail, then bought the regulatory substance with a group-level BCB e-money authorization.
 For a Brazil-licensed operator whose growth model runs on retention mechanics, that package exists nowhere else.
 Against that: one rail, one country, no published pricing, no visible scale, and a license that sits one corporate layer away from the company on the contract.
-The operator roster (Aposta Online, Blaze, Pixbet, Aposta Ganha, Segurobet, JonBet, B2X per Vpag's own pages) says real money moves through this thing; nothing public says how much.
+The operator roster (Aposta Online, Blaze, Pixbet, Aposta Ganha, Segurobet, JonBet, B2X) says real money moves through this thing; nothing says how much.

 Strongest Point